Kalyan Junction railway station

 Kalyan Junction is a major railway junction station on the central line of the Mumbai Suburban Railway network, lying at the junction of the north-east and south-east lines of the suburban Mumbai division of the Central Railway, 54 km north-east of Mumbai.
-It comes under top 10 busiest railway junction in India.
+It comes under top 10 busiest railway stations in India.
+Kalyan Junction is an important stop for all the trains.

 Kalyan junction will get 6 new platforms under yard remodeling project.
 The land for this project is available in railway goods yard on eastern side of railway station.
 This project will ensure separation of suburban and local train operations.